wren-lang/wren/doc/site/maps.markdown

       System.print("The state bird of " + state + " is " + birds[state])
     }

-This program will print the three states and their birds.
+This program prints the three states and their birds.
 However, the *order* that they are printed isn't defined.
-Wren makes no promises about what order keys and values will be iterated in when you use these methods.
+Wren makes no promises about what order keys and values are iterated in when you use these methods.
 All it promises is that every entry will appear exactly once.

 <a class="right" href="method-calls.html">Method Calls &rarr;</a>
 <a href="lists.html">&larr; Lists</a>